Saikiran-Avusula/Saikiran-Avusula/README.md

 ### 🚀 About Me

-I’m a **detail-oriented Web Developer** with a passion for building fast, responsive, and scalable web applications.
+I’m a **detail-oriented Web Developer** passionate about building fast, responsive, and scalable web applications.
 With experience in both startup and corporate environments, I craft digital products that users love.
 I thrive on **clean code, performance optimization, and intuitive UX**.

 ---